OpenNMT/CTranslate2/docs/guides/transformers.md

 ## Gemma 3 (text only)

-[Gemma 3](https://ai.google.dev/gemma/docs/core) is Google's latest family of lightweight, open-weight AI models, built on the same tech as Gemini.
+[Gemma 3](https://ai.google.dev/gemma/docs/core) is Google's latest family of lightweight, open-weight AI models, built on the same technology as Gemini.

+Gemma models come in two flavors: instruction tuned (it) models and base models.

+Instruction tuned expect a specific [prompt template format](https://ai.google.dev/gemma/docs/core/prompt-structure) which you should use.

+When converting an instruction-tuned model, CTranslate sets `<end_of_turn>` as the default end-of-sequence token.

+To convert a model:

 ```bash
 ct2-transformers-converter --model google/gemma-3-1b-it --output_dir gemma-3-1b-it
 ```

+Gemma 3 usage sample:

 ```python